DSA-Spring2026/dsa-spring2026.github.io/assignments.md

 ---
-layout: assignments
+layout: Exercises
-title: Assignments
+title: Exercises
-permalink: /assignments/
+permalink: /exercises/
 ---
-You can download the assignments here.
-Also check out each assignment page for any additional info.
+You can download the exercises here.
+Also check out each exercises page for any additional info.